w3n0ga5h/w3n0ga5h/README.md

 ## About Me

 👋 Hello!
-I’m @w3n0ga5h my name is Y'anis, and I am a Master 1 student at Oteria Cyber School.
+I’m @w3n0ga5h my name is Yanis, and I am a Master 1 student at Oteria Cyber School.
 I am passionate about cybersecurity in all its domains, with a particular interest in pentest and red teaming.

 ## Certifications